');

 About Washburn, TX

-Washburn is a small community in Texas with a population of 306 residents.
-The median household income is $62,308 per year, which is near the national average.
-The median age in Washburn is 41.2 years.
+Washburn is a small community located in Texas with a population of 306 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,308 per year, which is 17% below the national median of $75,149.
+The median age of 41.2 years is close to the US median age of 38.9 years.

 Cost of Living in Washburn, TX